F123/f123.github.io/_posts/2017-04-26-posting-here.md

 [Jekyll][jekyll] expects the post to have the filename `yyyy-mm-dd-title.md`.
 Place this file in the `_posts` directory.

+Make sure the filename is entirely in lowercase letters and use dashes to avoid spaces between words.
+For example:

+2017-04-28-this-is-an-example.md

 Additionally, [Jekyll][jekyll] requires front matter at the top of your file.
 The front matter for this post  follows: